juju-solutions/layer-cwr/README.md

 # Configuration

+## Custom Test Container
+As mentioned earlier, all tests are isolated in a LXC container.
+The default container image includes all software necessary to run `cwr`.
+Optionally, you may provide your own container image.
+To create an image, see the `./scripts/build-cwrbox-image` utility.
+Use your custom image by either:

+* Attaching a resource to this charm:

+      juju attach cwr cwrbox=./myimage.tgz

+* Configuring this charm with the URL/key of a remotely hosted image:

+      juju config cwr \
+          cwrbox_image=<url> \
+          cwrbox_keys=<gpg-fingerprint-of-image-signer>

+## Grant Access to CWR
-This charm needs access to your controller(s) to create models and allocate resources needed to run charm/bundle tests.
+To run tests, this charm needs access to your controller(s) to create models and allocate resources needed to run charm/bundle tests.
 The steps required to do this are covered in detail in the *Getting Started* section of the [cwr-ci bundle readme][cwr-ci bundle].
 A summary of the procedure is as
 follows: